exoad/kira/specifications/LanguageSpecifications.md

 value: Int32 = Maybe.unwrapOr(a, 0)
 ```

-If the underlying value is `null`, `unwrapOr` returns the provided `option` value, otherwise it returns the underlying
+If the underlying value is the `null` sentinel, `unwrapOr` returns the provided `option` value, otherwise it returns the
-value.
+underlying value.

 ```
 mut a: Maybe<Int32> = null